Returning from Barcelona I was dying to create a paella with squid, I gave it my twist of course.

 Barcelona has been for ages on my BUCKET LIST and I am sooo blessed my dearest fellow foodie friend Lucia was happy to show me around her hometown.
 I learned about Gaudi, the selfless architect with incredible vision.
 I amply sampled Jamon Iberico, their divine ham and savoured their fresh caught seafood.
-Read all about my foodie trip and check out my simple squid with rice recipe inspired by the scrumptious meal I ate by the waterfront.

 BARCELONA & GAUDI – This Roman founded city, capital of Catalonia, has been always a popular city trip destination.
 This urban, trendy yet historical metropolis located at the Mediterranean sea is like heaven on earth when it comes to architectural beauties by Gaudi and divine pinchos, tapas and ham of course.

 Gaudi, a visionary and extraordinary architect, whose buildings echo his passions for nature and religion.
 Must check out the Sagrada Famillia, his master piece not yet completed and absolutely stunning.
 Unlike any religious worshiping spot I have ever visited, the ceiling membrane connects the divine to the human but at the same time profoundly moves you and you can not but marvel.
 Take a stroll in the park Guell and be amazed by the wonderful ceramic sculptures and take a rest at the colourful benches.

 EAT OUT – there are plenty of amazing spots to dine, let me share the few I tried and loved! (thank you Lucia for taking us there)

 Rilke Restaurant – a speak easy style bar and restaurant, offering scrumptious gastronomy and fashionable cocktails.
 Ask the bartender to create your cocktail!